 So, you see, worrying is pointless because we cannot always control outcomes and it’s very possible that our worst fears will never come true…and we’ve wasted energy thinking about them (a lot of energy).
 And in turn, we create an environment full of anxiety.

 For example, we can’t control the hoarding of toilet paper or what’s being said on the news, or even how long a pandemic will last.

 But we can control our own actions.

-Focus On What You Can Control to Relieve Anxiety
+Focus On What You Can Control with the Circle of Control

 Instead of worrying about getting toilet paper, realize that there are other ways to take care of your hygiene and you have control over that.

 Rather than ruminating over the newest fear-packed headlines, you can turn off the TV or disconnect from social media.
 In that moment, you have control over your decisions, and you might meditate instead.
 Or play a board game with your family.